Prakhar-wq/Cloud/README.md

 identity is verified in the private cloud and is federated.

 Description:
-The Project solution comprised of two parts.
+The Project solution comprises of two parts.

 Part 1: The adminstrator assigns permissions to users according to their roles/identities.
 Each role has one or more access rights which are again decided by adminstrator.The Single Sign-On facility is guaranteed as the identity of a particular users are verified once and all the accesses which are given to them can be used.